-Android Studio categories updates using "channels".
+Android Studio categorizes updates using "channels".
 There are 4 channels available:

 - Canary channel: Canary builds are the bleeding edge, released about weekly.
 While these builds do get tested, they are still subject to bugs, as we want people to see what's new as soon as possible.
-This is not recommended for production.
+This is not recommended for production development.

 - Dev channel: Dev builds are hand-picked older canary builds that survived the test of time.
 It should be updated roughly bi-weekly or monthly.